The Writing Revolution: Cuneiform to the Internet

 This price is valid for United States.
 Change location to view local pricing and availability.

-- Explores how writing has conquered the world, making possible everything from complex bureaucracy, literature, and science, to instruction manuals and love letters
+- Explores how writing has liberated the world, making possible everything from complex bureaucracy, literature, and science, to instruction manuals and love letters

 - Weaves together ideas from a number of fields, including history, cultural studies and archaeology, as well as linguistics and literature, to create an interdisciplinary volume

-- Traces the origins of each of the world’s major written traditions, along with their applications, adaptations, and cultural impact
+- Traces the origins of each of the world’s major written traditions, along with their applications, adaptations, and cultural influences